I get this question a lot. I have written on this issue extensively. I have also made the below Video on Hostile Work Environment:

 Philadelphia Are Employment

-typically represents employees who need an employment lawyer in Philadelphia
+We typically represent employees who need an employment lawyer in Philadelphia

 County, Chester County, Delaware County, Bucks County, Berks County, Lancaster